Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations

-The popularity of the joint chance-constrained formulation~\eqref{eq:JCC-OPF} stems from its ability to reduce the expected system operating cost substantially by allowing the violation of reserve capacity constraints and/or line flow limits under a small $\epsilon$-percentage of realizations of $\boldsymbol{\omega}$.
+The popularity of the joint chance-constrained formulation~\eqref{eq:JCC-OPF} stems from its ability to guarantee overall system security by ensuring that all constraints will remain satisfied with a high probability, while at the same time reducing the expected system operating cost substantially compared with robust optimization by allowing the violation of reserve capacity constraints and/or line flow limits under a small $\epsilon$-percentage of realizations of $\boldsymbol{\omega}$.
 These realizations, or scenarios, are thus the most detrimental to the system in terms of cost.
-Parameter $\epsilon$ in~\eqref{eq:JCC-OPF} controls the level of risk aversion of the system operator (the lower, the more risk averse), to the point that if $\epsilon$ is set to $0$, formulation~\eqref{eq:JCC-OPF} becomes \emph{robustly feasible}, meaning that all the constraints and variable limits are to be satisfied with probability one.
+Parameter $\epsilon$ in~\eqref{eq:JCC-OPF} controls the level of risk aversion of the system operator (a lower $\epsilon$ implies more risk averse).
+If $\epsilon$ is set to $0$, formulation~\eqref{eq:JCC-OPF} becomes \emph{robustly feasible}, meaning that all the constraints and variable limits are to be satisfied with probability one.

-Nonetheless, the critical nature of power systems practically forces operators to guarantee robust feasibility.
-In this regard, formulation~\eqref{eq:JCC-OPF}, even if $\epsilon = 0$, offers an incomplete picture of how power systems are actually operated.
+While chance-constrained OPF has gained widespread attention and is closely tied to existing criteria for reliability and reserve procurement, the critical nature of power systems practically forces operators to guarantee robust feasibility.
 Indeed, in those very few $\boldsymbol{\omega}$-scenarios for which AGC is unable or too costly to ensure the system's integrity, the operators can still take over the affine control policy and \emph{manually} set new operating points for some generators in the system, those needed to guarantee the satisfaction of the system's constraints ideally at the minimum cost.
-The fact that formulation~\eqref{eq:JCC-OPF} ignores the possibility of a manual control taking over AGC (albeit with a low occurrence) causes it to underestimate the operating cost when $\epsilon > 0$ or overestimate it when robust feasibility is pursued ($\epsilon = 0$).
+The fact that formulation~\eqref{eq:JCC-OPF} ignores the possibile need for a manual control taking over AGC (albeit with a low occurrence) causes it to underestimate the operating cost when $\epsilon > 0$ or overestimate it when robust feasibility is pursued ($\epsilon = 0$).